 - 1st offense: Device will be collected by the teacher and returned at the end of the class period and the student will be assigned 30 minutes of detention - 2nd offense: Device will be brought to the Dean of Students or Principal and returned at the end of the school day and a disciplinary report will be filed.
-The student will be assigned 1 hour of detention. - 3rd offense: Device will be given to the Dean of Students or Principal and a phone call will be made home to for parents to pick up the device along with another disciplinary report filed.
+The student will be assigned 1 hour of detention. - 3rd offense: Device will be given to the Dean of Students or Principal and a phone call will be made home to parents to pick up the device along with another disciplinary report filed.
 The student will be assigned 1 and a half hours of detention. - 4th offense or more: Decision made by administration which may include, in-school suspension, or banning the device from school altogether.

 Students may use these devices (cell phones, iPods, music players) in the morning before 8:15, during the lunch hour and between class periods in the hallway.
+Not in the hallway during class time unless that class period is an online college class.
 Inappropriate use of digital cameras and recording devices are prohibited.
+It will be considered a violation if students use their cell phones during class time in the hallway.